 "Dustin actually called me last night and told me the same thing, just stay patient.
 Just keep doing what you're doing, you're going to win the thing, and just don't get ahead of yourself.
 A bunch of people told me that," he revealed.

 Koepke's statistics were very revealing.
 His driving was not the longest - he only came seventh at an average of 322.1 yards - but he hit the fairways 49 times out of 56 and the greens 62 times out of 72, better than anyone else.
 His putting was also successful, with an average of 1.17 shots per hole.

 All this may turn out to be the moment of a lifetime for a journeyman golfer who had an inspired weekend.
-It is the kind of feat that will inspire golfers everywhere to wonder what they might achieve on some golden day, not least those enjoying the Experience St Andrews as they walk in the footsteps of legends.
+It is the kind of feat that will inspire golfers everywhere to wonder what they might achieve on some golden day, not least those enjoying the Old Course Experience at St Andrews as they walk in the footsteps of legends.